trychlos/pwix-i18n/README.md

     See [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) for a specification reference.

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `PI_VERBOSE_NONE`

+        Do not display any trace log to the console

+    - `PI_VERBOSE_COMPONENTS`

+        Trace Blaze components life:

+        - creation
+        - rendering
+        - destruction

+    - `PI_VERBOSE_CONFIGURE`

+        Trace `pwixI18n.configure()` calls and their result

+    - `PI_VERBOSE_LANGUAGE`

+        Trace language computings.

-Please note that `pwixI18n.configure()` method SHOULD be called made in exactly the same terms both in client and server sides.
+Please note that `pwixI18n.configure()` method should be called made in the same terms both in client and server sides.

 ## Provides